-3D.15.2 Distance Measurement for Fixed Distance Races
+3D.15.2 Distance Measurement for Traditional Distances Fixed Distance Races

-In the case of fixed distance races, the course must be accurately measured along the shortest possible path.
+In the case where a traditional race distance is used (such as 10k or Marathon 42.195k) of fixed distance races, the course must be accurately measured along the shortest possible path.
 The course must be guaranteed to be no shorter than the advertised distance.

 The following procedure is acceptable for accuracy.
-A more accurate method is also allowed.
+A more accurate method is of course also allowed.

 - 1. Set out a calibration course on straight, flat asphalt, with a minimum length of 100 meters, using a steel measuring tape of 5 meters or longer. - 2.
 Ride the calibration course at least once with a bike or unicycle (minimum wheel size 24 inch).
 Ride normally, without too much wobble, and at normal speed.
 Take care that mounting and dismounting don't cause the wheel to swerve, or be lifted from the surface.
 Carefully count the number of wheel revolutions required to ride the calibration course.
 Include partial wheel revolutions (for example through counting the number of spokes passed for the last partial revolution). - 3.
 Calculate the wheel roll-out (meters per revolution) from step 2. - 4.
 If you are going to use a cycle computer: enter the wheel roll-out value to the nearest millimeter in a reliable cycle computer with a wheel sensor (such as a magnet). - 5.
 Fit the cycle computer, or a wheel revolution counter, to the same bike or unicycle used in Step 2. - 6.
 Ride the actual race course, following the shortest possible path.
 Take care to ride in the same way as in step 2. - 7.
 Read the distance from the cycle computer, or calculate from wheel revolutions and wheel roll-out. - 8.
 Calculate the applicable safety margin by adding up (1) 0.4% of the measured distance, and (2) the resolution of the cycle computer distance readout.
-Example: if your cycle computer shows 10.15 km, the safety margin is $0.4\% \cdot 10.15 \text{ km} + 0.01 \text{ km} = 0.0506 \text{ km} = 50.6 \text{ m}$.
-Note: you can skip (2) if you use a wheel revolution counter that can resolve single wheel revolutions.

-9. Add the safety margin to the actual course (for example shift the start and/or finish line), to guarantee that the course is at least the advertised distance.
+Example: if your cycle computer shows $10.15\,\mathrm{km}$ , the safety margin is $0.4\% \cdot 10.15\,\mathrm{km} + 0.01\,\mathrm{km} = 0.0506\,\mathrm{km} = 50.6\,\mathrm{m}$ .
+Note: you can skip (2) if you use a wheel revolution counter that can resolve single wheel revolutions. - 9.
+Add the safety margin to the actual course (for example shift the start and/or finish line), to guarantee that the course is at least the advertised distance.